 The FZ1000 II writes its imaging data to SDXC cards, while the RX100 II uses SDXC or Memory Stick PRO Duo cards.
 The FZ1000 II supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the RX100 II cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Panasonic Lumix DC-FZ1000 II and Sony Cyber-shot DSC-RX100 II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 The FZ1000 II is a recent model that features in the current product line-up of Panasonic.
-In contrast, the RX100 II has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the RX100 II has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the RX100 II was succeeded by the Sony RX100 III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Panasonic FZ1000 II Manual (free pdf) or the online Sony RX100 II Manual.
+Further information on the features and operation of the FZ1000 II and RX100 II can be found, respectively, in the Panasonic FZ1000 II Manual (free pdf) or the online Sony RX100 II Manual.